 Jackson State University’s Sonic Boom Super Bowl Performance

-The man spearheading this powerhouse program, Dr. Roderick Little, is a graduate of Jackson State University but also a past participant in several of the university’s ensembles, including student arranger for the Sonic Boom and student conductor of the Symphonic Band.
-He has spent his career in Jackson, Mississippi, giving back to the programs who gave to him — he launched his teaching career at his high school alma mater Lanier High School, then in 2012, joined the staff at JSU.
+The man spearheading the powerhouse program that is the JSU Marching Band, Dr. Roderick Little, is a graduate of Jackson State University.
+He is also a past participant in several of the university’s ensembles, including student arranger for the Sonic Boom and student conductor of the Symphonic Band.
+He has spent his career in Jackson, Mississippi, giving back to the programs that poured into him.
+He launched a teaching career at his high school alma mater Lanier High School, then in 2012, returned to join the staff at JSU.

 “It is surreal and an utter blessing to serve my students and alma mater in this capacity.
 Most students have dreams of coming back to work at their previous institutions and I get to say that I can do that- it’s not taken lightly at all and I view it as a personal assignment,” Little said.

-Along with Dr. Little’s responsibility as marching band director, he also designs all of the drill for the Sonic Boom’s famous performances.
+Along with Dr. Little’s responsibility as Director of Bands, he also designs all of the drill for the Sonic Boom’s famous performances.
 He is one of the first directors at Jackson State to implement technology into his design and teaching practices.
-He wrote drill by hand for quite some time, then decided to progress to a more advanced approach and started exploring Pyware.
-He took some time to learn the software, then decided to invest in Pyware and has been an avid user ever since.
-From the mind of Dr. Little, to Pyware, to the talented performers of the Sonic Boom — every performance from this band is one to remember.
+He wrote drill by hand for quite some time, then decided to progress to a more advanced approach and started exploring Pyware 3D.
+After taking some time to learn the software, he decided to invest in program and has been an avid user ever since.
+From Dr. Little’s vision, transferred to Pyware, and relayed to the talented performers of the Sonic Boom — every performance from this band is a masterpiece and one to remember.

 “My experience with Pyware has been a great one.
 It took me a while to adapt and move from the ‘old school’ approach of writing drill by hand, but I took one summer to learn the software and I haven’t looked back,” said Little.